 Potatoes, corn, zucchini, bell peppers, carrots, onions, seasonings, canned diced tomatoes and fresh dill.

-Whether you use fresh garden produce or frozen vegetables, it will likely work in this vegetable soup!
+Whether you use fresh garden produce or frozen vegetables, it will likely work in this soup!
 To give you an idea here is what I used:

 How to Make Vegetable Soup